Book series (reporting on research by many ELL ReN members, 2015-present): Early Language Learning In School Contexts

 - Enever, J. (2018).
 Policy & Politics in Global Primary English.
 Oxford: Oxford University Press.
 [Janet Enever explores the complex forces that shape national and local language education policy-making for the early introduction of English as a foreign language at primary and pre-primary levels worldwide.
 This is the first book of its kind demonstrating the extent to which English is now perceived as a pre-requisite for participation in the global economy, reflecting the rapid development of early start English now exploding across Asia, Latin America and other fast-growing economies.]

 - Rymarczyk, J. (2015).
 Aussprachekompetenz im Schriftspracherwerb mit TING-Stiften und Bildwörterbüchern (Pronunciation competency in the context of literacy acquisition with TING-pencils and picture dictionaries).
-In: Böttger, H. & Schlüter, N. (Eds.).
+In Böttger, H. & Schlüter, N. (Eds.).
 Fortschritte im Frühen Fremdsprachenlernen.
 Tagungsband zur 4.
 FFF-Konferenz (Progress in early language learning.
-Conference proceedings of the 4th FFF-Conference), (pp.152-161).
-Praxis Pädagogik, Westermann.
+Conference proceedings of the 4th FFF-Conference).
+Praxis Pädagogik, Westermann, pp. 152-161.

 - Wilden, E. & Porsch, R. (2015).
 Die Hör- und Leseverstehensleistungen im Fach Englisch von Kindern am Ende der Grundschulzeit unter besonderer Berücksichtigung von lebensweltlicher Ein- und Mehrsprachigkeit (The EFL listening and reading competencies of pupils at the end of primary schooling with a special focus on mono- and multilingual backgrounds).
-In M. Kötter & J. Rymarczyk, J. (Eds.), Englischunterricht auf der Primarstufe: neue Forschungen – weitere Entwicklungen (Teaching English at primary level: recent research – further developments, pp. 59-80).
-Frankfurt: Peter Lang.
+In M. Kötter & J. Rymarczyk, J. (Eds.), Englischunterricht auf der Primarstufe: neue Forschungen – weitere Entwicklungen (Teaching English at primary level: recent research – further developments).
+Frankfurt: Peter Lang, pp. 59-80.

 - Wilden, E., & Porsch, R. (2015).
 The earlier the better?
 Empirical evidence on primary EFL instruction.
 In T. Pattison (Ed.), IATEFL 2014.
 Harrogate Conference Selections (p.
 76-81).
 Faversham, UK: IATEFL.

 - Wilden, E. & Porsch, R. (2016).
 Learning EFL from year 1 or year 3?
 A comparative study on children’s EFL listening and reading comprehension at the end of primary education.
 In M. Nikolov (Ed.).
-Assessing young learners of English: Global and local perspectives (pp. 191-212).
-New York: Springer.
+Assessing young learners of English: Global and local perspectives.
+New York: Springer, pp. 191-212.

 - Dausend, H. (2017).
 Theory and practice in English primary teacher education.
 A review of empirical research literature until 2015.
 In: Wilden, E. & Porsch, R. (Eds.), The professional development of in-service and pre-service primary EFL teachers.
 National and international research.
 Münster, Germany: Waxmann.

-- Ibrahim, N. (2017).
+- Ibrahim, N. (2019).
 Children’s multimodal visual narratives as possible sites of identity performance.
-In P. Kalaja and Melo-Pfeiffer, S. (eds).
-More than words: The lives and worlds of multilinguals.
-Multilingual Matters.
+In P. Kalaja and Melo-Pfeiffer, S. (Eds.).
+Visualising Multilingual Lives: More Than Words.
+Bristol: Multilingual Matters.

 - The Language Learning Magician – a project co-funded by the Erasmus + programme of the European Union, including ten partners from four European countries.
 One of the main aims is the development of a computer game that can be used as an assessment tool for learning languages at primary school level.
 See more information and videos about the game at www.thelanguagemagician.net .
 Click on the trailer at the bottom right of the homepage for an overview of how the assessment works (submitted by ELL-ReN member Louise Courtney, a member of the Project).